vncntmrchnd/vncntmrchnd/README.md

 #### more info coming up

-📹 I'm creating content [on YouTube](https://www.youtube.com/channel/UCfJazBeaJ6zrUw12PknKHVQ "my own YouTube channel"), where I share some of my passions - like *animation & music*.
+📹 Still creating content [on YouTube](https://www.youtube.com/channel/UCfJazBeaJ6zrUw12PknKHVQ "my own YouTube channel"), where I share some of my passions - like *animation & music*.

-🐸 Currently working on [@toonsquadco](https://toonsquad.co/) - a convenient place to track & learn more about the western animation industry.
+🐸 Currently working on [@toonsquadco](https://toonsquad.co/) - a convenient place to track & learn more about the western animation industry:

 On this project, I'm practicing, reflecting and developing competencies about *leadership - team management*.